Zuellni/ComfyUI-Custom-Nodes/README.md

 #### VAE Decoder
 Combines `VAEDecode` and `VAEDecodeTiled`.
 Probably not necessary since `VAEDecodeTiled` is now used on error but just here for the sake of completeness.
 #### VAE Encoder
 As above, but adds `batch_size`.
-Allows for loading 1 image and denoising it `x` times without having to create multiple `KSampler` nodes.
+Allows loading 1 image and denoising it `x` times without having to create multiple `KSampler` nodes.
 #### Multi Noise
 Adds random black and white/color noise to images/latents.
 #### Multi Repeat